Jordan Sinnott: Loan spells

 After being told by Huddersfield Town's management that he would be loaned out, it was announced on 6 December 2012, he joined his father, Lee, at Conference North side Altrincham for a month, making six appearances before returning in January 2013.

 On 7 August 2013, Sinnott joined Bury on a six-month loan from Huddersfield Town.
 Sinnott then made his Bury debut three days later, coming on as a substitute for John Rooney in the second half, in a 2–1 loss against Oxford United.
 Sinnott then scored his first goal in the next game, as Bury beat Accrington Stanley 3–0.
 After making 10 appearances for the Shakers, he was recalled by Huddersfield on 18 October.

 Later career

-After being released by Huddersfield Town, Sinnott rejoined his father at Conference North side Altrincham for the second time.
+After being released by Huddersfield Town, Sinnott rejoined his father at Conference side Altrincham for the second time.
 He then had spells at F.C.
 Halifax Town and Chesterfield before joining Alfreton Town in 2018; at the time of his death he was playing for Matlock Town.